ISO 27001 Checklists

 This digitized checklist can be used by chief information officers to assess an organization’s readiness for ISO 27001 certification.
 It can help discover process gaps, review current ISMS, and be used as a guide to check the following categories based on the ISO 27001:2013 standard:

 - Context of the Organization

 ISO 27001 Risk Assessment Template

-Information security officers can use this risk assessment template to perform information security risk and vulnerability assessments.
-Use this as a guide to accomplish the following:
+Information security officers can use this template for ISO 27001 risk assessment and conduct information security risk and vulnerability assessments.
+Accomplish the need for information security risk assessment included in ISO 27001 and perform the following:

 - Determine sources of information security threats and record photo evidence (optional)

 - Provide possible consequences, likelihood, and select risk rating

 - Enter as many information security risks found as necessary